A woman with short black hair smiles into the distance.

 Investing today can go a long way

 The more time you have until retirement, the more you may benefit from the power of compounding.
-Your future returns build on previous ones, and these "earnings on earnings" can grow to be as large as or even larger than your initial investments.
+Your future returns build on previous ones, and these "earnings on earnings" can grow to be as large as or even larger than your initial investments, as long as you reinvest any dividends and income distributions.
 Figure 3 demonstrates how investment returns contribute an increasing percentage toward your goals over time when compared with the amount invested.

 Figure 3: Leave your earnings invested and watch compounding go to work